Beto O'Rourke 2020 presidential campaign: Fundraising

-O'Rourke raised $6.1 million in the first day of his campaign, beating out Bernie Sanders' $5.9 million total and Kamala Harris' $1.5 million total for the highest first-day donation haul.
+O'Rourke raised $6.1 million in the first day of his campaign, beating out Bernie Sanders' $5.9 million total and Kamala Harris's $1.5 million total for the highest first-day donation haul.
 This was later topped by Joe Biden, with $6.3 million.
 On July 15, the O'Rourke campaign announced it had raised $3.6 million over the period of the past three months, bringing his total since declaring his candidacy to over $13 million.
 The campaign received 119,888 contributions with $30 being the average donation size.

 Polls

-A Harvard University's Institute of Politics poll of likely Democratic presidential primary voters between the ages of 18 to 29 conducted between March 8–20, 2019 found O'Rourke in third place with 10%, behind Bernie Sanders and Joe Biden by double digits.
+A Harvard University's Institute of Politics poll of likely Democratic presidential primary voters between the ages of 18 and 29 conducted between March 8 and 20, 2019 found O'Rourke in third place with 10%, behind Bernie Sanders and Joe Biden by double digits.
 They were the only three candidates to receive more than 5 percent support.
 In April, after South Bend Mayor Pete Buttigieg experienced a surge in polls, O'Rourke stated, "I just am not concerned about, nor am I following, the polls.
 You may know that throughout the Senate campaign we never hired a pollster or participated in a focus group."
-A CNN–SSRS poll conducted between April 25 to 28 showed O'Rourke with a 10-point lead over President Trump in a general election match-up with 52% of registered voters backing O'Rourke compared with Trump's 42% while 2% of voters responded that they would not support either candidate.
+A CNN–SSRS poll conducted between April 25 and 28 showed O'Rourke with a 10-point lead over President Trump in a general election match-up with 52% of registered voters backing O'Rourke compared with Trump's 42% while 2% of voters responded that they would not support either candidate.
 O'Rourke held the widest lead over Trump out of the Democratic presidential candidates included in the possible match-up.
 A poll conducted between July 24 and 27 in his home state of Texas found O'Rourke leading all other candidates by 3 points at 27%, a 12-point increase from the previous month's University of Texas poll.
 With the exception of Joe Biden, who was in second with 24%, no other candidate came within a margin in the single digits of O'Rourke.
 An Emerson poll of Democratic primary voters conducted between July 27 and July 29 found O'Rourke in sixth place with 4%, within a margin of error of Buttigieg who was two points ahead at 6%, and a Morning Consult poll conducted between July 22 and July 28 found O'Rourke tied for sixth place with Cory Booker at 3% and also within a margin of error of Buttigieg.
-In an Emerson College poll conducted between August 1 to 3 of Texas presidential primary voters, O'Rourke was in second place with 19%, trailing Biden by nine points.
+In an Emerson College poll conducted between August 1 and 3 of Texas presidential primary voters, O'Rourke was in second place with 19%, trailing Biden by nine points.